dsciitbbs/iitbbsnewsapi/README.md

 	* Return JSONified count, link text and URL of all available notices.
 * Bus Schedule
   * Get Latest links of PDF and XLS bus schedule files.
+* Time table
+  * Get correct timetable of the day on passing your roll number.

 ## Schema
 All API access is over `HTTPS`, and accessed from the `<https://iitbbs.herokuapp.com>`.
 All data is sent as JSON.